Plan Your Visit

 • Talk to a member of the TCV staff working at Hollybush Conservation Centre.
 They have provided a quiet space at the end of the garden for you to sit.

-• St Stephen’s Well Community Garden is a quite place you can visit and escape from the crowds.
+• St Stephen’s Well Community Garden is a quiet place you can visit and escape from the crowds.
 It’s right next door to St Stephen’s Church on Station Parade.

 Please note that we will take photographs of the event throughout the Art Trail weekend.